-A bed of orzo and swiss chard is topped with grilled Top Sirloin kabobs and a simple homemade tomato sauce.
+A bed of orzo and Swiss chard is topped with grilled beef Top Sirloin kabobs and a simple homemade tomato sauce.
 A complete meal in one recipe!

 Prepare Sauce.
 Place tomatoes on grid over medium-high coals.
 Grill, covered, 9 to 11 minutes or until skins are completely blackened, turning frequently.
 Remove and discard skins from tomatoes.
 Finely chop tomatoes; place in medium bowl.
 Add remaining sauce ingredients; season with salt, as desired.
 Set aside.

-Cut beef steak into 8 equal pieces.
+Cut beef Top Sirloin Steak into 8 equal pieces.
 Combine Seasoning ingredients in large bowl.
 Add beef; toss to coat.
 Soak four 6-inch bamboo skewers in water 10 minutes; drain.
 Thread 2 beef pieces onto each skewer, leaving small space between pieces.